 Strength

-Let’s talk a little bit about frequency and strength of EMF radiation, so we can fully understand what we are measuring.
+Let’s talk a little bit about the frequency and strength of electromagnetic fields, so we can fully understand what we are measuring.

 Measuring Frequencies

-Frequencies are almost always measured, and reported, in what are called hertz (hz) which essentially is just the number of cycles per second.
+Frequencies are almost always measured, and reported, in what is called hertz (Hz) which essentially is just the number of cycles per second.

-Alright, now that we understand a little bit more about the importance of EMF radiation frequencies, let’s talk more about the strength of EMF radiation.
+Alright, now that we understand a little bit more about the importance of frequencies, let’s talk more about the strength of EMF radiation.

 Measuring EMF Radiation Strength

-Nearly all EMF meters (like my favorite, the Trifield), are what are called gauss meters, meaning they are capable of measuring magnetic fields.
-The higher quality the EMF meter, typically the more accuracy you will see in the strength of the radiation reading.
+Nearly all EMF meters (like my favorite, the Trifield), are what are called Gauss meters, meaning they are capable of measuring magnetic fields.

 In North America, these EMF meters typically show magnetic field strength represented by milligauss (mG).
 In the EU and other areas of the world, it’s typically shown in microtesla.